Academic Appeal FAQs

 Once you have submitted your Academic Appeal, the Adjudication Team will allocate a case reviewer.
 You should receive notification (via appeals@beds.ac.uk) within 10 working days of the appeal reviewer being allocated your appeal.
 In busy periods this may take a considerable longer time.
 The notification will inform you of one of the following actions: to uphold (accept) the appeal, inform you about the findings of the investigation and to confirm that the relevant exam board will be required to review or revise its decision (through Chair’s action) in respect to your case. to not uphold (not accept) the appeal, and to provide you with a clear and complete reason for not doing so. to confirm to you a deadline for response where the appeal circumstances require a longer investigation. in exceptional circumstances to confirm that a case cannot be addressed adequately at stage one and will therefore proceed to stage two It may take time for the Adjudication team to alloca...

 Beds SU have a group of advisors who are independent from the university who write and develop guidance on how to appeal successfully.
 A video explaining how to submit your Academic Appeals form is available on the Beds SU YouTube channel, which gives you a step-by-step guide on how to complete the form.
 If you decide that you would like assistance from an advisor, they are available to look at your academic appeal and offer advice on it before you send it to adjudication@beds.ac.uk.
-They can be contacted via: Attending a drop-in session (see below) Email help@bedssu.co.uk If you are seeking support from an advisor, it is important to note that you must send us your appeal to read and edit with plenty time before the deadline set out in the appeals process.
+They can be contacted via: Attending our online triage sessions.
+The link to access can be found here: https://bedssu.co.uk/advice Email help@bedssu.co.uk If you are seeking support from an advisor, it is important to note that you must send us your appeal to read and edit with plenty time before the deadline set out in the appeals process.
 We are not part of the decision-making process, and we are also unable to write/submit your appeals for you.
-‘Drop-in’ to one of our academic appeals, Zoom Sessions.
-These run on a ‘first come, first served ba...

 Every course that is delivered at core university campuses is regulated by the University of Bedfordshire Academic Regulations.
 These regulations outline how qualifications are assessed, managed and defined.
 You may find yourself in a situation where you are unable to progress (move onto your next year) because the regulations do not allow you to, for example, you have not passed enough credits.
 In these circumstances, it is wise to visit the university’s Student Support Service where there is a specialist Student Engagement and Mitigation Team to discuss your options.
 They can also help if you are struggling to attend their lectures, finding your course more difficult than expected, or you need to take a break from your studies and wish to continue at a later date.
 How can the SU help?
 A member of the Beds SU Advice team can help you to appeal a decision made about your progression if you have mitigating circumstances or you feel that an administrative occurred that impacte...